vincentpalomo/rpg-oop-python/README.md

 - Defeat enemies to progress through stages and earn loot.
 - Choose whether to equip the obtained loot or continue the journey without it.

+> [!NOTE]
+> Game is still underdevelopment and some features are not implemented yet.

 Code Structure

 The game is organized into three main classes: